OfficeDev/Microsoft-Teams-Samples/samples/bot-task-reminder/nodejs/Readme.md

 3) Install node modules

    Inside node js folder, open your local terminal and run the below command to install node modules.
-You can do the same on Visual studio code terminal by opening the project on Visual studio code
+You can do the same in Visual studio code terminal by opening the project in Visual studio code

     ```bash
     npm install
     ```
 4) Run ngrok - point to port 3978

     ```bash
     ngrok http -host-header=rewrite 3978
     ```
-5) Update the `.env` configuration for the bot to use the `MicrosoftAppId` and `MicrosoftAppPassword`, `BaseUrl` with application base url.
+5) Update the `.env` configuration file in your project folder for the bot to use the `MicrosoftAppId` and `MicrosoftAppPassword`, `BaseUrl` with application base url.
 For e.g., your ngrok url.
 (Note the MicrosoftAppId is the AppId created in step 1 (Setup for Bot), the MicrosoftAppPassword is referred to as the "client secret" in step 1 (Setup for Bot) and you can always create a new client secret anytime.)

 6) Run your app

     ```bash
     npm start
     ```
-7) **Manually update the manifest.json**
+7) Manually update the manifest.json
     - Edit the `manifest.json` contained in the  `appPackage/` folder to replace with your MicrosoftAppId (that was created in step1.1 and is the same value of MicrosoftAppId in `.env` file) *everywhere* you see the place holder string `{MicrosoftAppId}` (depending on the scenario the Microsoft App Id may occur multiple times in the `manifest.json`)
     - Zip up the contents of the `appPackage/` folder to create a `manifest.zip`
     - Upload the `manifest.zip` to Teams (in the left-bottom *Apps* view, click "Upload a custom app")

 ## Features of this sample

-- Card with action `Schedule task`.
+- Type command `create-reminder` to get card for scheduling the recurring task.
 ![Schedule task ](Images/ScheduleTaskCard.png)

 - Click on schedule task button to open task module for scheduling a task